 Growth vs. Evolution

-It’s virtually impossible to think of building a successful business (or life) without the intention and traction to grow exponentially.
+It’s virtually impossible to think of building a successful business (or life) without the intention and traction to grow your business.

 But growth for growth’s sake can be a trap.